-The aim of Geography teaching at St Monica’s is to deliver a high-quality education that should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
+The aim of Geography teaching at St Monica’s is to deliver a high-quality education that should inspire in pupils a curiosity and fascination about the world and its people.
 Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
-Geographical knowledge, understanding and skills provide the framework and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.
+As pupils progress, their growing knowledge should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.

 Through their work in Geography, children learn about their local area, and they compare their life in this area with that in other regions in the United Kingdom and in the rest of the world.
 They learn how to read, draw and interpret maps, and they develop the skills of research, investigation, analysis and problem-solving.
 Through their growing knowledge and understanding of human Geography, children gain an appreciation of life in other cultures.
 Geography teaching also motivates children to find out about the physical world, and enables them to recognise the importance of sustainable development for the future of mankind.